-

 For alcohol withdrawal syndrome, Mexidol® is administered at a dose of 200-500 mg intravenously by drip or intramuscularly 2-3 times a day for 5-7 days.

-In case of acute intoxication with antipsychotic drugs, the drug is administered intravenously at a dose of 200-500 mg per day for 7-14 days.
+In acute intoxication with antipsychotic drugs, the drug is administered intravenously at a dose of 200-500 mg per day for 7-14 days.

-In acute purulent-inflammatory processes of the abdominal cavity (acute necrotic pancreatitis, peritonitis), the drug is prescribed on the first day both in the preoperative and postoperative period.
-The administered doses depend on the form and severity of the disease, the prevalence of the process, and the clinical course options.
-The drug should be discontinued gradually only after a stable positive clinical and laboratory effect.
+For acute purulent-inflammatory processes in the abdominal cavity (acute necrotic pancreatitis, peritonitis), the drug is prescribed on the first day of both the preoperative and postoperative periods.
+The dose depends on the type and severity of the disease, the extent of the process, and the clinical course.
+The drug should be gradually discontinued only after a sustained positive clinical and laboratory response.

-In acute edematous (interstitial) pancreatitis, Mexidol® is prescribed at 200-500 mg 3 times a day, intravenously by drip and intramuscularly.
+For acute edematous (interstitial) pancreatitis, Mexidol® is prescribed at 200-500 mg 3 times a day, intravenously by drip and intramuscularly.
 Mild necrotic pancreatitis - 100-200 mg 3 times a day intravenously by drip and intramuscularly.
 Moderate severity - 200 mg 3 times a day, intravenously by drip.
-Severe course - at a dosage of 800 mg on the first day, with a twice-daily administration regimen; then 200-500 mg 2 times a day with a gradual reduction in the daily dose.
-Extremely severe course - at an initial dosage of 800 mg per day until complete disappearance of shock symptoms, after stabilization of the condition, 300-500 mg 2 times a day intravenously by drip (in 0.9% sodium chloride solution) with a gradual reduction in the daily dosage.
+Severe case - at a dosage of 800 mg on the first day, with a twice-daily administration regimen; then 200-500 mg 2 times a day with a gradual reduction of the daily dose.
+Extremely severe case - at an initial dosage of 800 mg per day until complete disappearance of shock symptoms, after stabilization of the condition, 300-500 mg 2 times a day intravenously by drip (in 0.9% sodium chloride solution) with a gradual reduction of the daily dosage.

-Mexidol® may be administered intravenously by healthcare professionals only.
+Mexidol® may only be administered intravenously by healthcare professionals.

-If you have been administered more Mexidol® than prescribed, you may experience drowsiness or insomnia.
-If such symptoms occur, discontinue the use of the medication and consult your physician.
-If possible, show your physician the package of Mexidol®.
+, you may experience drowsiness or insomnia.
+If these symptoms occur, stop taking the medication and consult your doctor.
+If possible, show your doctor the Mexidol® package.

-If you have any questions regarding the use of the drug, contact your physician or nurse.
+If you have any questions about how to use the medication, consult your doctor or nurse.

 4. Possible adverse reactions

-Serious adverse reactions may develop, though they have been observed very rarely (they may occur in fewer than 1 in 10,000 people).
-Seek immediate medical attention if you experience any of the following adverse reactions:
+Serious side effects are possible, but have been observed very rarely (may affect less than 1 in 10,000 people).
+Contact your doctor immediately if you experience any of the following side effects:

 Other possible adverse reactions that may occur when taking Mexidol®